rudyarthur/valeriepieris/README.md

 ```

 ## Plotting the circles
 Remember the earth is round, so don't just draw a circle on a flat map!
-See `tests.py` for example to make the plot at the top
+See [test.py](https://github.com/rudyarthur/valeriepieris/raw/main/tests/test.py) for code to make the plot at the top